Lattyware/recap/README.md

 The problem
 -----------

-It is semantically pleasing to use decorators to 'register' functions - for example, if you have a GUI toolkit where whenever someone presses a button, a function should be called, it reads nicely to have a decorator that registers the function as a callback for a given event and widget:
+It is syntactically pleasing to use decorators to 'register' functions - for example, if you have a GUI toolkit where whenever someone presses a button, a function should be called, it reads nicely to have a decorator that registers the function as a callback for a given event and widget: